kylephillips/wp-base-theme/readme.md

 * The primary namespace is `Base`
 * Sub namespaces should be organized into directories by responsibility
 * Some key namespaces are:
-  * Blocks - Registers all of our custom blocks
   * Activation - Enqueues assets and handles redirects
   * Gutenberg - Enables Gutenberg support and adds custom colors to the color picker
   * Display - Applies filters and functions related to the front-end display of the website